-A gazebo is a luxurious addition to a backyard, garden, or deck.
-Much like pergolas and shade sails, these quaint, open-air shelters provide cover from the sun, rain, wind, and even pesky insects, creating a comfortable outdoor living space.
+An outdoor gazebo can be a luxurious addition to a backyard, garden, or deck.
+Much like pergolas and shade sails, these quaint open-air shelters provide cover from the sun, rain, wind, and even pesky insects, creating a comfortable outdoor living space.

-The best gazebo is sturdy and protective, and it looks lovely on your deck or in your garden.
-With a wide range of styles and sizes available, there’s an elegant outdoor gazebo for any space.
-Read on to learn more about features to look for in a suitable gazebo and explore some top picks for relaxing outdoors.
+The best gazebos are sturdy and protective and look lovely on a deck or in a garden.
+With a wide range of styles and sizes available, there’s an elegant outdoor gazebo for most any space.
+Read on to learn more about some top features to consider and explore some of the best gazebos for relaxing outdoors.

 - BEST OVERALL: Kozyard Alexander Hardtop Aluminum Permanent Gazebo

-- BEST BUDGET: Coos Bay Cool Spot 11’x11′ Pop-Up Gazebo Tent
+- BEST BANG FOR THE BUCK: Cool Spot 11-by-11-Foot Pop-Up Gazebo Tent

-- BEST HARD TOP: YOLENY 12’x12′ Outdoor Double Roof Hardtop Gazebo
+- BEST HARDTOP: Yoleny 12-by-12-Foot Double Roof Hardtop Gazebo

-- BEST SOFT TOP: ABCCANOPY 10′ x 12′ Patio Garden Gazebo
+- BEST SOFT TOP: Abccanopy 10-by-12-Foot Patio Garden Gazebo

-- ALSO CONSIDER: Erommy 10x13ft Outdoor Double Roof Hardtop Gazebo
+- ALSO CONSIDER: Erommy 10-by-13-Foot Double Roof Hardtop Gazebo

 Before You Buy a Gazebo

-Installing a gazebo starts with thorough planning.
-When selecting an outdoor gazebo, consider the intended location and installation process.
-Step one is choosing where it will go, an important factor in identifying the appropriate size.
+Installing an outdoor gazebo starts with thorough planning.
+Step one involves considering the intended location and installation process.
+Decide where it will go, which is an important factor in identifying the appropriate size.
+Make sure the ground is flat and that any roots, rocks, and other debris can be removed.
 Also ensure the area can be cleared of any obstructions like shrubs, branches, and other greenery.
-Make sure the ground is flat and that any roots, rocks, and other debris can be removed.

-Make sure to have the necessary permits or permissions to install the gazebo.
-While most areas don’t require a permit for smaller structures, it is a good idea to check with governing bodies or homeowners associations.
+Acquire the necessary permits or permissions to install a gazebo.
+While most locations don’t require a permit for smaller structures, it is a good idea to check with local governing bodies or homeowners’ associations.

 Consider whether the gazebo will require building flooring, or select a gazebo that comes with a floor included.
 For those choosing to build a floor (or installing the gazebo directly onto a lawn), consider its anchoring method.
 Bolts, screws, or strap systems are appropriate for concrete floors, foundations, or decks, while ground stakes are suitable for installing into grass or dirt.

-In short, consider the following steps before buying a gazebo:
+In short, follow these steps before buying a gazebo:

 - Choose the gazebo location.
 Measure and clear the area to decide the suitable gazebo type and size.